-The grade aggregation process is completed by the Awarding Body.
+The grade aggregation process is completed by EAL.
 The information below explains how this process works and is to support understanding of how overall qualification grade is calculated.

-The overall qualification grade is based on an aggregation of the learner's achievement in the mandatory graded assessments (the on-screen assessments, Practical Project, and Professional Discussion).
+The overall qualification grade is based on an aggregation of the learner's achievement in the mandatory graded assessments (the On-screen assessments, Practical Project and Professional Discussion).